Site icon Circuit Ideas for You

 Formulas:

-Below formulas are used to calculate transistor bias in this circuit:
+The following formulas calculate transistor bias in this circuit:

 VBE = 0.7V

-So when voltage is given to make base more positive than emitter for forward bias then around 0.7V is lost here.
+So, when we apply voltage to make the base more positive than the emitter for forward bias, the circuit drops about 0.7V at this point.

-This drop is needed to turn ON the transistor and let current flow.
+Also, this voltage drop turns ON the transistor and allows current to flow.

 But 0.7V is not always same but in real VBE can change a bit which depend on transistor type, making method and temperature.